ToastFreak777/Frontend-Mentor/README.md

-# Frontend Mentor - Recipe page solution
+Frontend Mentor - Social links profile

-This is a solution to the Recipe page challenge on Frontend Mentor.
+This is a solution to the Social links profile challenge on Frontend Mentor.
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ### Table of contents